 There are many ways to speed up your microdialysis experiments and ensure their success.

-Stereotaxic frames with digital readouts are much quicker to use than ones still equipped with vernier scales: the instant readout and ability to zero each axis speeds up each movement of the manipulator.
+Stereotaxic frames with digital readouts are much quicker to use than ones still equipped with vernier scales: the instant readout and ability to zero each axis speed up each movement of the manipulator.
 Digital readouts are available as a retrofit for many older stereotaxic frames.
 Additionally, dual manipulator stereotaxic frames can speed up each surgery by keeping multiple tools accessible at all times.

 After the initial incision, scratch the surface of the skull with a scalpel: cement will bond more tightly to the roughened surface.